thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

 For 1.0, it is not feasible to mark up the Objective-C headers in the various SDKs.
-Therefore, the compiler will contain a list of mapping from Objective-C selectors to Swift method names.
+Therefore, the compiler will contain a list of mapping from Objective-C selectors to Codira method names.
 Post-1.0, we can migrate these mappings to the headers.

 A mapping in the other direction is also important, allowing one to